 You only need to stay a couple of nights at a campsite in the UK or Europe and you’ll have saved the cost of the book and app with the Campingcard ACSI discount of up to 60% per night.

 In 2023, the top ACSI rates are €13, €15, €17, €19, €21 and €23.
 Usually, the rates go up by €1 every few years.

 The rate covers the following;

-The rate does not include any tourist tax, environmental surcharges, hot water for washing up (why? but in any case, we have never been denied), and any administration charges.
+The rate does not include any tourist tax, environmental surcharges, hot water for washing up (we’re not sure why this is but have always been able to use the washing-up facilities) and any administration charges.